 Here’s a rich-tasting dessert that can be eaten the minute it’s done.
 Serve it with sliced apples, pears, and/or Asian pears on the side.
 The pudding can be used as a dip for the fruits as well.

 Contributed by Kathy Hester, author of The Vegan Slow Cooker* and Vegan Slow Cooking for Two (or Just for You*)One of the things I’m frequently asked is how to choose a slow cooker.
 I have favorites that I’m happy to recommend, but there are a few questions you need to ask yourself to determine what’s best […]

-The classic Pho Bo is made faux with seitan.
-This Asian soup is brimming with invigorating flavors and textures.
+The classic Vietnamese soup Pho Bo soup is made vegan with seitan and vegetable stock.
+It’s filled with invigorating flavors and textures, including rice noodles or bean threads.
 I love it as a change of pace in the winter from thick soups and stews.
 It’s still every bit as warming.
-Despite the length of the ingredient list, this is a quick soup—you’ll be eating […]
+Despite the length of the ingredient list, this is a […]

 This soup is very warming, and surprisingly filling compared to the more usual, brothy miso soups.
+It features potatoes, cabbage, carrot, and daikon or turnip, to make a satisfying bowlful.
 Adapted from Vegan Soups and Hearty Stews for all Seasons by Nava Atlas.

 With Thai ingredients available at most natural foods stores and well-stocked supermarkets, it has become easy to enjoy the delightful flavors of this cuisine at home.
 Use your discretion with the red or green curry paste; a little will give a hint of heat, but if you want a spicier stew, you can step it […]